Yachint/SupplyBlocks/supply_blocks_react/Work-Issues.md

 - ~~Fix SCAB_Updates/log issue~~
 - ~~Make sure all inventory are working in conjuction with SCAB_F and Store.json~~
 - ~~Make sure scabLedger also gets uploaded to IPFS~~
-- Provide view history/logs option in Inventory
+- ~~Provide view history/logs option in Inventory~~
+- Use Result component to alert user after contract creation
 - Fix delete for all other json elements (users,orders,sellers)
 - Public/Private key encryption on IPFS based storage for increased security
 - Add + Build ***Payments bank*** Page (actions+reducers)